plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Normally the hash part of the URL is discarded in your Plausible dashboard.
 You can enable "Hash-based routing" in your Plausible WordPress plugin settings to preserve the hash-based routing in your stats and see the different pages your visitors have viewed.

-In the "Enhanced measurements" section of the Plausible WordPress plugin settings, tick "Hash-based routing" and then click on the "Save Changes" button.
+In the "Enhanced measurements" section of the Plausible WordPress plugin settings, enable the "Hash-based routing" option.

 ## How to track visitors who use Internet Explorer